Gas vs. electric appliances

 If you already have gas or electric lines running to your fireplace, you might find it easiest to go with what you have.
 If you’re open to new installation, there are pros and cons for both types.

-Gas: Gas fireplaces have faux logs but use a real flame to create a warm, cozy atmosphere.
-But gas fireplaces are one instance where gas is not cheaper to operate; it takes more gas than electricity to make the same amount of low-grade heat, so your bill will be higher for gas.
+- Gas: Gas fireplaces have faux logs but use a real flame to create a warm, cozy atmosphere.
+Gas fireplaces are one instance where gas is not cheaper to operate; it takes more gas than electricity to make the same amount of low-grade heat, so your bill will be higher for gas.

 Bottom line: If you want a real flame, go with gas; if you care more about cost savings, electric’s the way to go.